mark-orion/STS-PiLot/README.md

 ## Using STS-PiLot
 The web interface runs on port 5000 of the Raspberry Pi.
 You can access it via http://ip_goes_here:5000 or at http://hostname.local:5000 if you have Avahi / mDNS running on your Pi and the client.
 Hostname is the hostname of your STS-Pi that can be changed with raspi-config (advanced settings).
+http://ip_goes_here:5000/?video=300 Opens the slower, non-threaded interface.
+This interface will grab a single video frame at the given interval in milliseconds (300 in the example).
 http://ip_goes_here:5000/?video=n opens the interface without live video.
 Using the webinterface is fairly easy:
 At the center you have the live video with the controls for the two motors to the left and to the right.
 In portrait mode the controls appear under the video.